Gogopolop/corne-v4.1-oled-vial/README.md

 ## 📦 Pre-built Firmware (Easy Install)

-1. Go to the **firmware** folder at the top of this repository.
-2. Click on the `.uf2` file, then click the **Download** button (or **Raw** button).
+1. Download the latest `.uf2` file from the [`/firmware`](firmware/) folder.
-3. Disconnect the right half (unplug TRRS cable).
+2. Disconnect the right half (unplug TRRS cable).
-4. Double-tap the **RESET** button on the left half.
+3. Double-tap the **RESET** button on the left half.
-5. A USB drive named `RPI-RP2` will appear on your computer.
+4. A USB drive named `RPI-RP2` will appear on your computer.
-6. Drag and drop the downloaded `.uf2` file onto that drive.
+5. Drag and drop the `.uf2` file onto that drive.
-7. The keyboard will reboot automatically.
+6. The keyboard will reboot automatically.
 Reconnect the right half.

 ## ⌨️ Loading Layout into VIAL

 1. Open [VIAL](https://get.vial.today/) (Desktop or Web).
 2. Go to **File → Load Keymap**.
-3. Navigate to the **source** folder of this repository and select the `vial.json` file.
+3. Select the `vial.json` file from the [`/source`](source/) folder in this repository.
 4. All 7 layers and layout mapping will be applied automatically.

 ## 🛠 How to Replace the Animation with Your Own

-The animation logic and sprite data are located in the `source/oled.c` file.
+The animation logic and sprite data are located in the [`source/oled.c`](source/oled.c) file.
 To add your own custom animation:

 1. Convert your image/frames to byte arrays using [image2cpp](https://javl.github.io/image2cpp/) or a similar tool.
 2. Replace the arrays `banana_right`, `banana_center`, and `banana_left` inside `oled.c` with your generated code.